 Cambridge OCR homepage

-The Level 3 Certificate is a 'unitised qualification', which means it is designed to be taken in chunks, or units, throughout the course.
+The Level 3 Certificate in Sustainability is a 'unitised qualification', which means it is designed to be taken in chunks, or units, throughout the course.
 Marks (and unit grades) are accumulated along the way, and when both the required units have been taken, an overall grade is issued.
 Since exam papers can vary in difficulty from one series to the next, a common scale is used (called the uniform mark scale or UMS) to make sure marks gained on an easier paper do not advantage candidates compared with those who gain marks on a harder paper.

 For the examined unit: